-Dale Harris, Executive Director
+Dale Harris, Director Emeritus

 Dale was the only member from Montana appointed by the Secretary of Agriculture to the Roadless Area Conservation National Advisory Committee from 2006-2008, and co-chaired the group as it developed the Idaho Roadless Rule.
 Dale has also been vice-chair of the Idaho Roadless Implementation Commission since 2008.
 Dale was instrumental in developing the Clearwater Basin Collaborative in Idaho, and co-led the group for ten years.
 He was also a founding member and joint leader for the Montana Forest Restoration Committee.

 In recognition of his conservation leadership, Dale has received several awards, including the Chevron-Texaco Conservation Award, the Eddie Bauer Company Heroes for the Earth Award, and the Cinnabar Foundation Len and Sandy Sargent Award.
 Dale holds a B.S. in Forestry from the University of Montana.

 Hayley joined GBSG in 2018 and manages all aspects of GBSG's on-the-ground stewardship and outreach programs.
 Previous to the GBSG, Hayley worked on a variety of conservation issues with the National Wildlife Federation and US Forest Service.
 She holds a B.A. from the University of California Santa Cruz and a M.S. in road ecology from University of Montana.